What is EMDR?

 In 1989, Francine introduced this eye movement desensitization and reprocessing therapy by publishing randomized controlled trial research, where she assessed its effectiveness on traumatic patients.

-Abundant research and data helped the authorities, such as the World Health Organization, The American Psychiatric Association and The Department Of Defence, to declare EMDR as the primary treatment for patients of trauma.
+Abundant research and data helped the authorities, such as the World Health Organization, The American Psychiatric Association, and The Department Of Defence, to declare EMDR as the primary treatment for patients of trauma.
 [8]

 How is EMDR therapy different from other therapies?

-Affect of EMDR therapy on the brain
+The effect of EMDR therapy on the brain

 Who is EMDR therapy for?